top of page

 5. Optional: Try looking left, right, up, or down with your eyes only, and notice what feels easier or harder.

-💡 Tip: Go slow.
+💡 Tips: Go slow.
 Quality over speed!
-You’re not doing jumping jacks—you’re reconnecting your nervous system.
+You’re not doing jumping jacks, you’re reconnecting your nervous system.
 Use your muscles to move your limbs, not just momentum and gravity.

 Optional Variations